Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Results

-In the middle panel of Figure \ref{fig:umi_wolf_ratio_dm}, we show similar results for the stars in Ursa Minor.
+In the middle panel of Figure \ref{fig:umi_wolf_ratio_dm}, we show the results for applying the estimator to stellar tracers in Ursa Minor.
 The 3-D Wolf estimate is accurate to $\sim$5-10~per~cent and displays a weak trend with the dwarf spheroidal orbit.
 It should be noted that the mass estimates are very noisy due to low numbers of stellar particles, which are nevertheless comparable to the largest kinematic samples available for the Milky Way’s dSphs \citep{Read2_2019}.
 The oscillating pattern related to the orbital phase can be seen more clearly in the 2-D mass estimator.
-We should note that such a pattern is only obvious in our sample for dwarfs on particularly eccentric orbits, with eccentricity $\approx$ 0.5: Ursa Minor in the heavy potential, Draco in the light and heavy potential and Sculptor in the light potential, which is likely a result of more severe tidal shocks in these objects \citep{gnedin_shocks}.
+The amplitude of the oscillations, even in the extreme case of Ursa Minor, is very small and a pattern is only present for dwarfs on particularly eccentric orbits, with eccentricity $\approx$ 0.5: Ursa Minor in the heavy potential, Draco in the light and heavy potential and Sculptor in the light potential, which is likely a result of more severe tidal shocks in these objects \citep{gnedin_shocks}.
 In the lower panel of Figure \ref{fig:umi_wolf_ratio_dm}, only minor changes in the projected axes are present\footnote{We note that for none of our simulated dwarfs does the 2-D axis ratio decrease beyond 0.1 (ellipticity $\epsilon = 0.1$), making it unlikely that ``stretching'' due to tides can alone explain the observed ellipticities of these dwarf spheroidal systems \citep{Iorio_2019}.}, and the 2-D mass estimator is accurate to $\sim 5$~per~cent.
 This is not surprising, as the stellar component is significantly more gravitationally bound than the dark matter, has a shorter dynamical time, and is, therefore, less likely to be deformed by the action of tides.
 It is clear from Figure \ref{fig:umi_wolf_ratio_dm}, however, that the \textit{mean} accuracy of the Wolf estimator on the stellar tracers is affected by the mass of the Milky Way.
 We discuss this phenomenon in the following.